ARTICLE I: NAME OF ORGANIZATION

-A quorum shall consist of two-thirds of the members of the Faculty Senate.
+A quorum shall consist of two-thirds of the members of the Academic Senate.

 ARTICLE V: ELECTIONS

-Any member of the electorate shall be eligible for election to the Faculty Senate.
+Any member of the electorate shall be eligible for election to the Academic Senate.
 (See Article III, Section 2).

 Any member of adjunct electorate shall be eligible for election as adjunct Senator at large.

-All elections to the Faculty Senate shall be by secret ballot, unless unopposed.
+All elections to the Academic Senate shall be by secret ballot, unless unopposed.
 The unopposed candidate shall be elected by acclamation.